7 delicious souvenirs from Iwaki that you should look for and buy and go home [Fukushima Prefecture]

 GOOGLE MAP

-The spring/summer limited edition grilled sea urchin and shellfish, as well as the shop's specialty, canned sea urchin shellfish, are definitely delicious, but they are also quite expensive.
-However, if you go to the store, you will find many reasonably priced items such as dried fish and delicacies.
+The store's specialties, such as grilled sea urchin shells, available only in spring and summer, and its canned sea urchin shells, are undoubtedly delicious, but unfortunately, they are quite expensive.
+However, if you visit the store, you'll find plenty of reasonably priced items, such as dried fish and delicacies.

-Since it is bottled, it looks like a common salted sea urchin, but it is completely different.
-The sea urchin is mixed with miso, eggs, sugar, kelp stock, and sake for a sweet taste.
-It's perfect as a companion to rice or as an accompaniment to sake, but you can also add a little soy sauce and use it as an onigiri ingredient, or add pickled wasabi as a topping for sushi.
-It goes well with olive oil, so it can also be used in pasta sauces.
+It's perfect as a rice accompaniment or a side dish for sake, but you can also add a little soy sauce to use it as a rice ball filling, or garnish it with grated wasabi for sushi.
+It also goes well with olive oil, so it can be used as a pasta sauce.

-Maruichiya has three stores in Iwaki City, as well as sales corners at Aeon Iwaki and Everia.
+Maruichiya has three stores in Iwaki city, and also has sales corners in Aeon Iwaki and Everya

 INFORMATION